oss-review-toolkit/ort/README.md

 ### [graph](./graph/src/main/kotlin)

 In order to quickly visualize dependency information from an analysis the Graph tool can be used.
-Given a dependency analysis file it diplays a simple representation of the dependency graph in a GUI.
+Given a dependencies file (`-d`) it diplays a simple representation of the dependency graph in a GUI.
 The graph is interactive in the sense that nodes can be dragged & dropped with the mouse to rearrange them for a better overview.

 The `graph` command line tool takes the following arguments: